Northern Ireland: getting the right treatment and care

 • You have had one seizure and the doctor thinks there is a high chance you could have more

-If the doctors at A&E suspect you may have epilepsy they should arrange for you to have an outpatient appointment with a neurologist.
+If the doctors at A&E think you might have epilepsy, they should arrange for you to have an outpatient appointment with a neurologist.
 Or they might ask your GP to arrange this.

 The hospital or your GP should give you advice on what to do if you have another seizure while you are waiting for your appointment with the neurologist.

-How long should I have to wait to see a neurologist for the first time?
+How long will I wait to see a neurologist for the first time?

 The National Institute for Health and Care Excellence (NICE) guidelines on epilepsy apply to Northern Ireland, England and Wales.
 They say that after a first suspected seizure, you should see an epilepsy specialist within 2 weeks of your GP making the referral.